 - Hokkaido and Butternut Squash: Which Pumpkin Skins Are Edible?

 - How to Make Pizza Dough: A Simple and Easy Recipe

 This article was translated from German to English by Christie Sacco.
-You can read the original here: Spinat einfrieren: So bleibt er frisch** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can read the original here: Spinat einfrieren: So bleibt er frisch** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.